 Georgia is a small country on the far-east edge of Europe, beyond Turkey and nestled between the Greater and Lesser Caucasus Mountains.
 It is and always has been a ‘wine country’.
 There are some startling facts about Georgian wine.
 There are a purported 520 native grape varieties, for this is the area that the grape vine comes from and where wild vines were first domesticated.
 Considerable amounts of wine are still made in amphorae, locally called ‘qvevries’, that they bury in the ground as they have since Neolithic man first made wine here.

-The tour starts in the capital, Tbilisi.
-(It also returns to Tblisi at the end of the tour, so there is plenty of time to explore here).
+The tour starts in the capital, Tbilisi (returning to Tbilisi at the end of the tour, so there is plenty of time to explore here).
 It then moves to Kakheti in eastern Georgia, the main wine region.
-The visits start at Alaverdi Monastery and its winery beneath the towering Caucasus Mountains and follow with Marani-Telavi Wine Cellars, Schuchmann and Pheasant’s Tears.
-We’ll also taste wines from Orovela, G.W.S., Teliani Valley, Chateau Mere and top small producers.
+The visits start at Pheasant’s Tears and follow with Marani-Telavi Wine Cellars, Schuchmann and the Alaverdi Monastery with its winery beneath the towering Caucasus Mountains.
+We’ll also taste wines from Orovela, G.W.S., Teliani Valley, Chateau Mere, Teleda and top small producers.